 That led me on a bit of a mission to figure it out.
 I read a lot of stuff, and even attended a conference where many of the top companies in the world were trying to solve the same problem.
 The takeaway: pick 1-3 key leadership behaviors that will lead to the type of culture you want to build, and then execute on those key behaviors really, really well.

 “Agile” was the type of culture that I believed we needed to have in order to build a fast-growth company.
-At its core, Vivid is a technology company.
+At its core, HSI is a technology company.
 The ability to embrace change, move quickly, and seize opportunities in real-time, was essential for us.
 Fast-growth businesses are in a constant state of change, so traits like adaptability, healthy risk-taking, trust and speed, can be the factors that separate the good from the great.

 It all sounds pretty straight-forward, but it’s definitely not easy.
 It starts at the top of any organization.
 One of the themes I learned during my research is that the behavior of the leaders is what ultimately defines the culture of an organization.
 It’s not just what leaders say, or what the poster on the wall says, but what they actually do, day in and day out.